 - First, we will ask that each class be involved in some form of a service project for the year. - We will examine the service projects we are already participating in and look at ways of enhancing them.
 (For example: Terry Fox Run added an incentive of a hot dog lunch and a slush run for participating students and we raised more money for this great cause than ever. - Student lead service projects our Food Students on Spirit Days cook a hot lunch for the students to purchase.
-(For example: Western Wednesday chilly Timber Tuesday hamburger soup) From there, the students can decide which charity they would like the funds to go towards.
-For example: this year already the students donated \$200 to the Brown Bag Lunch program to help feed a student for a whole year. - Simple school wide service projects Hats-On Fridays students pay \$1.00 to wear their hats.
+(For example: Western Wednesday chilly Timber Tuesday hamburger soup) From there, the students can decide which charity they would like the funds to go towards. - Simple school wide service projects Hats-On Fridays students pay \$1.00 to wear their hats.
 From there, as a school community we decide where we would like our efforts to go to.
+Examples of community support include Friends of McCoy Turn a Loonie into a Twoonie program.